 Get a jump on the after-work traffic with Waze for Android and iOS, a community based traffic app that gives you the best route every day in real time.
 In addition to traffic, the app identifies police and accidents.

-The INRIX Traffic app for both platforms also learns your driving habits and routes to help you plan your evening commute.
+The INRIX Traffic app [No Longer Available] for both platforms also learns your driving habits and routes to help you plan your evening commute.

 6. Use Essential Oils